Ted Alspach: Bezier Games, Inc.

 Alspach's journey in the game industry began with publishing several expansions for Age of Steam.
 He founded Bezier Games in 2006 with the release of Start Player.

 Alspach's games range from social deduction and party games to mid-weight strategy games.
 He has carved out a unique niche with werewolf themed games, from Ultimate Werewolf to Werewords to the Silver series of card games.
 Alspach is credited as having designed over 80 stand-alone games and expansions.

 Bezier Games, Inc. now publishes many games designed by Alspach, as well as other distinguished designers such as Tom Lehmann, Freidemann Friese, Scott Caputo, and Rob Daviau.
 In addition to being the CEO of Bezier Games, Inc., Alspach continues to design new games and to develop titles from other designers.

 Awards

 Suburbia and Castles of Mad King Ludwig won the Mensa Select award.
 His 2015 title One Night Ultimate Werewolf was on the Spiel des Jahres Recommended list due to its revolutionary app integration.
 In 2019, Werewords was a Spiel des Jahres finalist.

-Game list
+Game Designer list

 The following are the games and game expansions designed by Alspach, including original publication date: